ropensci/comtradr/README.md

 Please [report](https://github.com/ChrisMuir/comtradr/issues) issues, comments, or features requests.

+I've also built a Shiny app for visualizing comtrade shipping data, that's powered by this package.
+The app can be viewed [here](https://chrismuir.shinyapps.io/comtrade_plot_shinyapp/).

 Installation
 ------------

-Install the release version from CRAN:
+Install the current released version from CRAN:

 ``` r
 install.packages("comtradr")